 As much as we'd like to believe we're pro riders the moment we first hop onto a scooter, well, we're not.
 But we can learn from the pros when we take a scooter safety course.
 The Motorcycle Safety Foundation (MSF) offers introductory riding and safety classes at an affordable price, and sometimes even your local DMV will have programs.

-All it takes is someone opening their car door on your right-hand side to bring you and your scooter crashing down.
+All it takes is someone opening their car door at the wrong moment to bring you and your scooter crashing down.

 Be completely vigilant at all times, constantly scanning the road with your eyes.
 Practice recognizing obstacles that might obstruct your view of other motorists, as well as obstacles that might block another motorist's view of you.